The Institute of Open Adoption Studies

-An independent review commissioned by the Department of Family and Community Services (FACS) in 2013 highlighted the need for education and resources to encourage adoption as an option to provide children with a safe and stable home for life.
+An independent review commissioned by the Department of Department of Communities and Justice (DCJ) in 2013 highlighted the need for education and resources to encourage adoption as an option to provide children with a safe and stable home for life.

 With this in mind we are looking to establish an Institute of Open Adoption to bridge the knowledge gaps around the benefits of open adoption.
 This institute, which is the first of its kind in Australia, will improve both the practices and policy development around promoting and using open adoption in NSW.

 What is the difference between adoption and open adoption?

 Adoptions that occurred in the last century have not been open.
 Open adoption, which is practiced today, seeks to sustain positive communication between birth parents, adoptive parents and the adopted child or young people, when it is in the best interests of the child or young person.

 Open adoption is an important move away from previous policies of forced adoption which existed in conjunction with the Stolen Generation and the Forgotten Generation.

 How will the Institute change the current adoption system?